8 STEM Leaders Every Child Needs to Learn About

 Even though his computer looked much different from what we use today, Charles Babbage is credited with creating the first automatic digital computer.
 Known as the Father of Computing, he invented the Difference Engine Number 1, the first machine to calculate and print math tables, and he started work on the Analytical Engine, a machine which intended to retain data that could be used for calculations, but lacked the funding to finish it.
 Babbage used science, mathematics, and engineering knowledge to create one of the first forms of technology that paved the way for the technology we use today.

 Katherine Johnson was a mathematician who used her skills to help send the first man to the moon.
 As a way to double-check the computers, she calculated the trajectory of the spaceships, and her calculations were always accurate.
 Because of her bravery, she was awarded a Presidential Medal of Freedom.
-Despite having to overcome both gender and race discrimination, she became a celebrated NASA mathematician and has had a movie, Hidden Figures, and numerous books based on her work.
+Despite having to overcome both gender and race discrimination, she became an inspiration to girls and women as a celebrated NASA mathematician.
+The have been a movie, Hidden Figures, and numerous books based on her work.

 STEM leaders come from a variety of backgrounds and have diverse experiences, but their differences are the reason for their contributions.
 It’s crucial that children know that no matter what their circumstances are, they too can become a STEM leader and change the world.